What are kidneys, and what are their functions?

 Kidneys perform important functions like removing wastes and excess fluid through urination, controlling blood pressure, and manufacturing red blood cells in the body.

-When you develop kidney failure, your kidneys are no longer able to perform their functions sufficiently.
-Having a kidney failure may indicate that:
+When somebody develops kidney failure, the kidneys are no longer able to perform their functions sufficiently.
+Having a severe kidney failure may indicate that: